geminihsu/Personalcapital/README.md

 - [x] model : Article and Article collection property
 - [x] view : Define the user interface window and Adatper object
 - [x] viewmodel : Retain the list of Article object within Live data
-- [ ] constant : Define custome variable
+- [x] constant : Define constant variable
-- [ ] network : The network api function call
+- [x] network : The network api function call
-- [ ] util : DeviceManger used to check if the device is handset or tablet.
+- [x] util : DeviceManger used to check if the device is handset or tablet.
 RSSManger used to parse HTML tag and mapping to Article model object.
 SettingsManager used to deal with displaying images on the recycle view.
-- [ ] unitTest : unit test for model, viewmodel, repository
+- [x] unitTest : unit test for model, viewmodel, repository